-- An assessment of the level and quality of service generated and of the level of safety provided; - the actual performance of the service provider, compared to the performance objectives and indicators established in the Business Plan; - developments in operations and infrastructure; - the financial results, if they are not separately published in accordance with article 12(1) of the Service Provision Regulation; - Information about the formal consultation process with the users of its services, and about the human resources policy.
+- an assessment of the level and quality of service generated and of the level of safety provided; - the actual performance of the service provider, compared to the performance objectives and indicators established in the Business Plan;

+- developments in operations and infrastructure; - the financial results, if they are not separately published in accordance with article 12(1) of the Service Provision Regulation; - Information about the formal consultation process with the users of its services, and about the human resources policy.

-This publication is primarily concerned with the areas outlined in the section 1.3 above and covers the period from 1 January 2018 to 31 December 2018 and is designed to meet the common requirements laid down in Commission Regulation (EC) No 448/2014 to "provide a description of progress achieved in relation to the business plan, reconciling actual performance for 2018 against planned performance in the IAA's five year Corporate Plan 2018 -2022".
+This publication covers the period from 1 January 2018 to 31 December 2018 and is designed to meet the common requirements laid down in Commission Regulation (EC) No 448/2014 to "provide a description of progress achieved in relation to the business plan, reconciling actual performance for 2018 against planned performance in the IAA's five year Corporate Plan 2018 -2022".